MGP Ingredients, Inc. (MGPI) Investors Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Jan.
-13, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against MGP Ingredients, Inc. ("MGPI" or the "Company") (NASDAQ: MGPI).
+LOS ANGELES, Jan.
+16, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to MGP Ingredients, Inc. ("MGPI" or the "Company") (NASDAQ: MGPI) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN MGP INGREDIENTS, INC. (MGPI), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE FEBRUARY 14, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN MGP INGREDIENTS, INC. (MGPI), CLICK HERE BEFORE FEBRUARY 14, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?